 - 14.1 Occasionally parents or other people in the local community tell school staff about an incident in or accumulation of concerns they have about the family life of a child who is also a pupil at the school. - 14.2 If the incident or concern relates to child protection, the information cannot be ignored, even if there are suspicions about the motives of the person making the report.
-Members of staff will therefore pass the information to the DSL in the usual way. - 14.3 It is preferable if the parent / community member who witnessed or knows about the concerns or incident makes a call to Children's Social Care themselves as they will be better able to answer any questions.
-They can ask for their name not to be divulged if a visit is made to the family.
-The DSL will advise accordingly and later confirm that this referral has been made. - 14.4 If the parent / community member refuses to make the referral, the DSL will clarify that s/he (the DSL) has a responsibility to do so and will also need to pass on to social workers how s/he is aware of the information. - 14.5 This process also applies to parents / community members who are also school staff.
+Members of staff will therefore pass the information to the DSL in the usual way.

+- 14.3 It is preferable if the parent / community member who witnessed or knows about the concerns or incident makes a call to Children's Social Care themselves as they will be better able to answer any questions.
+They can ask for their name not to be divulged if a visit is made to the family. - 14.4 If the parent / community member refuses to make the referral, the DSL will clarify that s/he (the DSL) has a responsibility to do so and will also need to pass on to social workers how s/he is aware of the information. - 14.5 This process also applies to parents / community members who are also school staff.
 As professionals who work with children they cannot be anonymous when making the referral but can ask for the situation to be managed sensitively and, if necessary, for their identity to be withheld from the family if it will cause difficulties in their private life.